syncfusion/blazor-docs/src/schedule/scheduler/editor-template.md

 ### How to close quick info popup manually

-You can close the quick info popup in scheduler by using the `CloseQuickInfoPopup()` public method.
+You can close the quick info popup in scheduler by using the `CloseQuickInfoPopupAsync` public method.
 The following code example demonstrates the how to close quick info popup manually.

 ```csharp
 @using Syncfusion.Blazor.Schedule